-You are invited to submit a research proposal for the Northeast Modern Language Association's (NeMLA) 3rd Undergraduate Research Forum at its 52nd Convention in Philadelphia.
+You are invited to submit a research proposal for the Northeast Modern Language Association's (NeMLA) 4th Undergraduate Research Forum at its 53rd Convention in Baltimore, MD.

 The Northeast Modern Language Association (NeMLA) is a non-profit organization of teachers and scholars of literature, language, and culture and the largest regional affiliate of the Modern Language Association (MLA).
-This year, NeMLA will host its 3rd Undergraduate Research Forum at its 52nd Convention and undergraduate students like you are invited to submit a research proposal.
-The Convention is planned to take place March 11-14, 2021 at the Marriott Downtown Philadelphia.
-The format (virtual or in-person) will be decided as the situation with COVID-19 continues to develop.
+This year, NeMLA will host its 4th Undergraduate Research Forum at its 53rd Convention and undergraduate students like you are invited to submit a research proposal.
+The Convention will take place March 10-13, 2022 at the Baltimore Marriott Waterfront in downtown Baltimore, MD.

 This year, we are asking you to submit your proposal for a 5-minute poster presentation to a specific panel.
 You may upload a maximum of 2 proposals to 2 different sessions of your choice (the proposals can be for the same project, or for different ones).
-Only one of these will be accepted.
+Only one will be accepted.
 Please submit a 300-word abstract, a bibliography , and 100-word bio by Nov.
-1, 2020 through the NeMLA website.
+15, 2021 through the NeMLA website.
 Visit buffalo.edu/nemla to create a member log in and submit your abstract.

 For complete guidelines, please visit: www.buffalo.edu/nemla/convention/undergraduate-forum.